Deebot vs Roomba Face to Face comparison

 If you ask any Tom, Dick, and Harry, they will tell you that Roomba is a trusted brand, so we have to look at what makes brands?

-For example, Roomba is the best vacuum cleaner for carpets courtesy of iRobot’s powerful suction.
+Also, Roomba is the best vacuum cleaner for carpets, courtesy of iRobot’s powerful suction.
 It also has an intelligent navigation system with real-time cameras, automatic bin emptying, and a self-learning mechanism, among other features.

 Popular Roomba Models

-The striking feature is the all-new self-emptying bin system which guaranteed hands-free cleaning for up to a month.
+I7+ became the first model with a self-emptying bin system, which guaranteed hands-free cleaning for up to 60 days.

-The other addition is the iAdapt 3.0 navigation system which brings onboard Imprint Smart Mapping.
-This is a technology that allows you to manage your cleaning efficiently.
-You can now select the specific rooms to clean or a particular spot that requires attention instead of having to vacuum the entire house unnecessarily.
+The other addition is the iAdapt 3.0 navigation system, which brings onboard Smart Mapping.
+This technology allows you to manage cleaning efficiently.
+For example, you can now select the specific rooms to clean or a particular spot that requires attention instead of having to vacuum the entire house unnecessarily.
+Another additional technology is Imprint Link Technology which allows it to synchronize with a mopping robot from iRobot for the full cleaning procedure.

-The problem with this robot vacuum is that it is not ideal for homes with carpets, especially the medium and high pile.
-Its maximum suction power is 1000Pa and lacks Carpet Boost, one of the most prominent features of the Roomba 980.
+The problem with the Roomba i7 robot vacuum is that it is not ideal for homes with carpets, especially medium and high piles.
+Even though Its maximum suction power is 1700 Pa, but lacks Carpet Boost, one of the most prominent features of the Roomba 980.
 Another letdown is the shorter runtime.
-While the predecessor did an impressive 120 minutes, Roomba i7 does just 75 minutes.
+While the predecessor did an impressive 120 minutes, the Roomba i7 does just 75 minutes.

-This year, around July, iRobot surprised us yet another time with the release of the S series.
+In July 2019, iRobot surprised us yet another time with the release of the S series.
 There are two models in the S series(S9 and S9+).
+This series is claimed to be the most sophisticated of all iRobots.

 The S9 doesn’t come with the CleanBase unit, but it is compatible with the technology.
-On the other hand, the S9 comes with the CleanBase included but a higher price of course.
+On the other hand, the S9+ comes with the CleanBase included but at a higher price, of course.

 The CleanBase works just the same way as that of the Roomba i7.
 It can hold up to 30 Roomba bins, and that’s enough to hold dirt for the entire month.